etianen/django-python3-ldap/README.rst

     import ssl
     LDAP_AUTH_TLS_VERSION = ssl.PROTOCOL_TLSv1_2

-    # Specify which TLS ciphers to use
+    # Specify which TLS ciphers to use.
     LDAP_AUTH_TLS_VERSION = "ALL"

     # Unspecified Tls keyword arguments applied to the connection on the underlying Ldap3 library.